soundpress/RulesOfNYC/docs/c06/index.rst

    (13) Any noxious or malodorous gas or substance capable of creating a public nuisance;

-   (14) Any wastewater or substance, which in the opinion of the Commissioner, will result in a violation of any applicable federal, state or local water quality standard concerning discoloration or other undesirable physical change in the appearance of the receiving waters.
+   (14) Any wastewater or substance, which in the opinion of the Commissioner, will result in a violation of any applicable federal, state or local water quality standard concerning discoloration or other undesirable physical change in the appearance of the receiving waters;

    (15) Any still bottom or sludge residues resulting from dry cleaning processes including, but not limited to, dirt, lint, soil and any other deposits or residues extracted as a result of any dry cleaning processes.
-The discharge of filters or filter media used in dry cleaning processes is also prohibited.
+The discharge of filters or filter media used in dry cleaning processes is also prohibited;

+   (16) Antifreeze;

+   (17) Hazardous waste pharmaceuticals, as defined in the Code of Federal Regulations, in 40 C.F.R.
+Part 266.500.

-(b) Under no circumstances will the discharge of unshredded garbage or refuse be permitted into a public sewer.
-Only stormwater may be directed to a receiving water without first passing through a sewage treatment plant or its bypass.
+(b) Food waste disposers shall be permitted only within dwelling units.
+Under no circumstances will the discharge of garbage or refuse whether shredded or unshredded, other than ground putrescible food waste from food waste disposers in dwelling units, be permitted into a combined or sanitary sewer.

-(c) When in the opinion of the Commissioner the solids in an industrial waste or other wastes require comminution before discharge to the public sewer, not only must the necessary comminution facilities be approved by the Commissioner for adequacy but also the operating results must satisfactorily, in the opinion of the Commissioner, abate the problem which such solids may tend to create in the sewerage system.
+(c) Except with the written approval of the New York State Department of Environmental Conservation, and in compliance with the terms and conditions thereof, only stormwater and allowable runoff may enter a receiving water without first passing through a wastewater resource recovery facility or its bypass.

-(d) (1) Every person shall provide protection from accidental discharge of any materials or substances prohibited or regulated by any provision of any section of any title of these Regulations.
-Facilities to prevent accidental discharges, such as spill prevention equipment, shall be provided and maintained by the person at his expense.
-The Commissioner may require the construction and/or installation of special facilities to prevent accidental discharges and the submission of detailed plans, for review, prior to the construction and/or installation.
+(d) (1) Every person must provide protection from accidental discharge and from spillage with the potential to cause a discharge of any materials or substances prohibited or regulated by any provision of any section of any title of these Regulations.
+Facilities to prevent accidental discharges and spills, such as spill prevention equipment, must be provided and maintained by the person at his or her expense.
+The Commissioner may require the construction and/or installation of special facilities to prevent accidental discharges and spills and the submission of detailed plans, for review, prior to the construction and/or installation.

-   (2) In the event of a discharge in violation of any provision of any section of any title of these Regulations, the person involved in the accidental discharge, shall immediately notify the Department, at any hour, by telephone at 311, and shall give such other additional notice as the Commissioner may direct.
-The telephone notification shall include, the name of the person reporting the discharge, the exact time and location of the discharge, the nature of the discharge, including quantity, what it contains and any other information the Commissioner may request.
-The Commissioner may require additional notification and reporting, including written reports in a form he may prescribe.
+   (2) In the event of a discharge in violation of any provision of any section of any title of these Regulations, the person involved in the accidental discharge must immediately notify the Department, at any hour, by telephone at 311, and must give such other additional notice as the Commissioner may direct.
+The telephone notification must include, the name of the person reporting the discharge, the exact time and location of the discharge, the nature of the discharge, including quantity, what it contains and any other information the Commissioner may request.
+The Commissioner may require additional notification and reporting, including written reports in a form he or she may prescribe.

-   (3) All establishments using or storing toxic or other substances the discharge of which would be prohibited, restricted, or regulated by these Regulations, shall post a notice of the procedures to be followed in the event of an accidental discharge.
+   (3) All establishments using or storing toxic or other substances the discharge of which would be prohibited, restricted, or regulated by these Regulations, must post a notice of the procedures to be followed in the event of an accidental discharge.
 The Commissioner may prescribe the size, form and content of this notice.
-This notice shall be posted at the location of the storage and use of toxic and other substances, the discharge of which would be prohibited, restricted or regulated by these Regulations.
+This notice must be posted at the location of the storage and use of toxic and other substances, the discharge of which would be prohibited, restricted or regulated by these Regulations.

-   (4) In the event of a discharge that enters or has the potential to enter the public sewers, in violation of any provision of any section of any title of these regulations, any person involved in the discharge shall immediately take steps to mitigate the affects of such discharge and commence clean-up procedures of such discharge in accordance with all applicable Federal, State and City laws, rules and regulations.
+   (4) In the event of a discharge that enters or has the potential to enter the public sewers, in violation of any provision of any section of any title of these regulations, any person involved in the discharge must immediately take steps to mitigate the effects of such discharge and commence clean-up procedures of such discharge in accordance with all applicable Federal, State and City laws, rules and regulations.

-(e) The control of all odors which arise in premises from a public sewer shall at all times be the responsibility of the owner or occupiers of premises.
+(e) The control of all odors which arise in premises from a public sewer must at all times be the responsibility of the owner or occupiers of premises.
 The cost of such control shall be borne by the owner or occupiers of premises.

-(f) All pretreatment and monitoring devices, including but not limited to a grease or oil interceptor, whether required to be installed by order of the commissioner or by any other law or regulation and located on any premises, shall be the proper device and correctly installed, maintained and operated.
+(f) (1) All pretreatment and monitoring devices, including but not limited to a grease or oil interceptor or automatic grease removal device, whether required to be installed by order of the commissioner or by any other law or regulation and located on any premises, shall be the proper device and correctly installed, maintained in good working order, and operated properly to ensure that the requirements of this section and other applicable sections of the regulations are met.

+   (2) Bypass of pretreatment systems is prohibited except under the conditions and subject to the limitations specified in 15 RCNY § 19-04(d)(2).

 (g) No person shall discharge or cause to be discharged any radioactive material either directly or indirectly into the sewerage system, unless all restrictions, prohibitions, and requirements of 24 RCNY Health Code Article 175 are fully complied with.

+(h) (1) Interceptors and separators must be provided to prevent the discharge of oil, grease, sand and other substances harmful or hazardous to the building drainage system, the public sewer, the private sewage disposal system, or the wastewater resource recovery facility or processes.

+   (2) The size, type and location of grease interceptors and automatic grease removal devices must be designed and installed in accordance with the manufacturer’s instructions and the requirements of 15 RCNY § 19-11 based on the anticipated conditions of use.

+   (3) The size, type and location of other types of interceptors and separators, including but not limited to oil separators, and sand interceptors must be designed and installed in accordance with the manufacturer’s instructions and the requirements of Section 1003 of the New York City Plumbing Code based on the anticipated conditions of use.

+   (4) Wastes that do not require treatment or separation must not be discharged into any interceptor or separator.